ngken84/my-first-node-server/README.md

 Executes code when events happen and keeps running listening for events.
 There may be some multithreading happening in the back.
 But conceptually it is a loop.

+How can it handle so many requests if there is only one thread?
+Is it a security issue?
+Is it a performance issue?

+### Performance

+If we access file systems, the second request may have to wait for a single file to be processed.
+If we look at the Event Loop, the event loop handles callbacks.
+The operation of the file system will happen outside of the event loop and the event loop will handle the callbacks.

+Long taking operations are handled by a "Worker Pool" that spins up workers when needed.
+It is detached from your code.
+If you are using a file, a worker is spooled up and the worker then triggers the callback which is handled by the event loop.

+This is built into NodeJS and doesn't require you to manage it.

+### The Event Loop Callbacks

+The order is:
+1. Timer and setIntervals and Timeouts
+2. Pending Callbacks: if there are too many of these callbacks, it can "postpone them" File operations, network operations
+3. Poll Phase : look for new I/O events and execute their callbacks.
+Also check Timer callbacks and jump back to #1 if needed
+4. setImmediate callbacks
+5. Close Callbacks - execute all 'close' event callbacks
+6. Maybe exit? if there are no remaining event handlers (refs == 0) <= counts all event listeners to be handled.
+Will normally never exit because value will at least be 1 because of server.listen() call

+### Security

+How do we prevent data from being spoiled.
+Keep functions scoped to itself!

 ## Request Objects

 Lots of data with data and functions that can be called on it.